Trends in electronic structures and $s_{\pm}$-wave pairing for the rare-earth series in bilayer nickelate superconductor $R_ 3$Ni$_2$O$_7$: VI. APPENDIX

 In addition to the standard DFT calculation discussed thus far, the maximally localized Wannier functions (MLWFs) method was employed to fit Ni's $e_g$ bands to obtain the hoppings and crystal-field splittings for our subsequent model calculations, using the WANNIER90 packages~\cite{Mostofi:cpc}.
-Based on the nearest-neighbor (NN) hopping and crystal-field splitting, we constructed a bilayer tight-binding (TB) model without any interaction.
-In our TB model, a four-band bilayer lattice with filling $n = 3$ was considered, corresponding to 1.5 electrons per Ni site for $e_g$ orbitals, where the kinetic hopping component is: